Events

 Completed in 2007, the BAPS Shri Swaminarayan Mandir in Etobicoke is a traditional Hindu place of worship that was built by the BAPS Swaminarayan Sanstha, a global spiritual organization within the Swaminarayan branch of Hinduism.
 The mandir was built in 18 months and consists of 24,000 pieces of hand-carved Italian carrara marble, Turkish limestone and Indian pink stone.
 The mandir is the largest of its kind in Canada and was constructed according to guidelines outlined in ancient Hindu scriptures.

-A speaker from BAPS Swaminarayan Sanstha will reveal how the community surrounding the Mandir came to be established in Etobicoke and the fascinating story of how this beautiful example of ancient Indian design and architecture was envisioned and eventually realized by an inspired and dedicated community.
+Our speaker, Chaitanya Bhatt, will reveal the fascinating story of how this beautiful example of ancient Indian design and architecture was envisioned and eventually realized by an inspired and dedicated community.

 Location: Montgomery's Inn, 4709 Dundas St W, Etobicoke, ON M9A 1A8